 Database specialists design, install, update, modify, maintain, and repair computer database systems to meet the needs of their employers.
 To do this work they need strong math skills, the ability to work with many variables at once, and a solid understanding of the organization's objectives.
-They consult with other management officials to discuss computer equipment purchases, determine requirements for various computer programs, and allocate access to the computer system to users.
-They might also direct training of personnel who use company databases regularly.
-Database specialists may also be called database designers, database analysts, database managers, or database administrators in some businesses; at other businesses, these designations represent separate jobs.
-All of these positions, however, fall under the umbrella category of database specialist.
-There are approximately 114,910 database specialists working in the United States.
+They consult with other management officials to discuss computer equipment purchases, determine requirements for various software programs, and allocate access to the computer system to users.
+They might also direct training of personnel who us...

 A fairly wide range of salaries exists for database specialists.
 Earnings vary with the size, type, and location of the organization as well as a person's experience, education, and job responsibilities.
 According to the U.S. Department of Labor, median annual earnings for database administrators were $90,070 in May 2018.
 The lowest paid 10 percent earned less than $50,340, while the highest pa...

 Database specialists work in modern offices, usually located next to the computer room.
 If they work as consultants, they may travel to client sites as little as once or twice per project or as often as every week.
 Most duties are performed at a computer at the individual's desk.
 Travel is occasionally required for conferences and visits to affiliated database locations.
 Travel requirements var...